betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 Beginning in 2021, less than a year after the summer of 2020, the broader US public has seen what can only be described as a [*backlash*](https://fivethirtyeight.com/features/white-backlash-is-a-type-of-racial-reckoning-too/) against these and other [DE&I efforts](https://sloanreview.mit.edu/article/fighting-backlash-to-racial-equity-efforts/).
 Hopefully, the community will resist this [habit](https://www.tandfonline.com/doi/full/10.1080/10705422.2021.1998875) and continue to practice and make progress in making HPC/CSE more inclusive.

-Some readers may wonder if the people spearheading the work described here were [people of color](https://www.healthline.com/health/bipoc-meaning).
+Some readers may wonder if the people spearheading the efforts described here were [BIPOC](https://www.healthline.com/health/bipoc-meaning).
 Yes, they were.
-Hopefully, the community will recognize the importance of unburdening our colleagues of color from having to always be the ones doing the heavy lifting in efforts aimed at making HPC/CSE more inclusive.
+Hopefully, the community will recognize the importance of unburdening our BIPOC colleagues from having to always be the ones doing the heavy lifting in efforts aimed at making HPC/CSE more inclusive.
-On the other hand, we must also take care that when we engage in such work, we do so with a commitment of ensuring the voices of our colleagues of color are informing priorities and process.
+On the other hand, we must also take care that when we engage in such work, we do so with a commitment of ensuring the voices of our BIPOC colleagues are informing priorities and process.

 Given the current social justice climate in which we all operate, some readers may feel that inclusive language efforts are nowhere near enough to meet the moment and are really just a [distraction](https://www.wired.com/story/tech-confronts-use-labels-master-slave/) from bigger issues.
 It's hard to argue with that.